galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 suffers less from the vanishing gradient problem.

 Finally, ReLU (Rectified Linear Unit) is an activation function popular is deep neural networks.
-Since it does not sufer from vanishing gradient problem, it is preferred to Sigmoid or tanh.
+Since it does not suffer from vanishing gradient problem, it is preferred to Sigmoid or tanh.
 Sigmoid or tanh can still be used in the output layer of deep networks.

 # Supervised learning